Spicy Peanut Noodles. Chewy wide noodles smothered in a spicy, nutty savory sauce. Ready in 10 minutes and vegan!

 - 227 grams wheat noodles dried kind

-- 1 ½ tbsp Sichuan red pepper flakes or gochugaru (Korean hot pepper flakes)
+- 1 ½ tablespoon Sichuan red pepper flakes or gochugaru (Korean hot pepper flakes)

-- 1 tsp Chinese black vinegar aka Chinkiang vinegar
+- 1 teaspoon Chinese black vinegar aka Chinkiang vinegar

 - 1 stalk green onions finely sliced